Where do I begin ?

 - Sounds boring ?
 Maybe, but you'll be doing everybody a favour, not least yourself.
 Forcing yourself to explain things crystalises your own understanding.
 Documentation of behaviour requires you to understand code.
 You'll find code a lot easier to read if you are directed to answering a specific question.
 Write articles for kernelnewbies and get them peer-reviewed in the IRC channel.
 Identify inaccuracies in the current man-pages, and fix them.
 Add source docs to the kernel source.

-Kernel janitors is a project to fix mis-use of kernel APIs as the code mutates.
+- Kernel janitors wass a project to fix mis-use of kernel APIs as the code mutates.
 This can quickly get pretty interesting.
-An educational talk on the project can be read here
+It is mostly redirected to kernelnewbies.org now.

 For more tips, see the CompleteNewbiesClickHere page.

 Start reading the LKML (Linux Kernel Mailing List).
 Read all sorts of different threads and gradually you'll pick up on the lingo - you'll probably also learn a thing or two about the kernel at the same time (and it's a great way to pick up info on things that need doing - if you see something discussed that you think you can fix, then you can jump right in and offer to fix it - but don't forget to let people know if you give up so someone else can take over).
 Don't worry if you don't understand everything at first, just start following the list and pick up the bits you can. (ohh and when you post to the list, don't top-post).